oriangeneral/Shafririm/README.md

 > Since the app is hosted on a free [Heroku](https://www.heroku.com/) instance, it may need some time for it to boot up.

+*Fun fact:* The app is named "hue", because the course at University, where this project was born, was called "Hypermedia User Experience Engineering".

 # Documentation

 ## CLI